A Gazetteer for the United States and Canada

 America-the-Beautiful Quarter Series:

-The quarter for the Bombay Hook National Wildlife Refuge (located northeast of Dover, DE) will be issued in 2015.
-It will be the fourth coin issued in 2015 and the 29th coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for the Bombay Hook National Wildlife Refuge (located northeast of Dover, DE) was issued in 2015, the fourth coin issued in 2015 and the 29th coin (of 56) in the America-the-Beautiful Quarter series.

 Other Roadside Stops ...